-Provide your contact information below and when the time is right, we may ask you to write or email, make a phone call, or use Facebook/Twitter to contact our political leaders about a current initiative.
+Please send an email with your contact information to email@example.com and when the time is right, we may ask you to write or email, make a phone call, or use Facebook/Twitter to contact our political leaders about a current initiative.

 Make sure to keep up-to-date with all of the latest news and information from the Alzheimer Society of Manitoba by following our Twitter feed (@AlzheimerMB), becoming our fan on Facebook and subscribing to our YouTube channel.

 By working together we can offer the best care today and hope for a world without Alzheimer’s disease and other dementias.